civicteam/civic-auth-examples/README.md

     * [Wagmi](packages/civic-auth-web3/wagmi): reference implementation of a simple Wagmi app integration with Civic Auth Web3 SDK.

 * **Start apps**:
-Before running, be sure to set the environment variables in .env files for each app.
+Before running, be sure to set the client id in .env files for each app.
 You can find examples in the .env.example files
     from the root:
     ```yarn install```